smlng/bgp-hijack-demo/SETUP.md

 The demo setup has depencencies that must be met before running the demo:

-1. install quagga bgp, check path to binary in `src/shell/start_bgpd.sh`.
+- install quagga bgp, check path to binary in `src/shell/start_bgpd.sh`.
-2. compile (and install) bgpmon, check path to binary in `src/shell/S01demo_init.sh`, and `src/shell/start_bgpmon.sh`.
+- compile (and install) bgpmon, check path to binary in `src/shell/S01demo_init.sh`, and `src/shell/start_bgpmon.sh`.
-3. install snmpd, copy `<path-to-repo>/etc/snmp/snmpd` to `/etc/snmp/snmpd.conf`, edit the file and check path to python scripts.
+- _Note_: the demo uses SNMP and will overwrite your system local SNMP daemon configuration (`/etc/snmp/snmpd.conf`).
+If you have a custom SNMP daemon config, you should either backup this config and/or setup the demo manually.
+- If you want to extend the demo with RPKI verification, read the description in RPKI.md

 ## setup